Epoxy Resin Supplies List For Beginners

 10. Inclusions and Decorative Resin Elements

-It’s important that if you are using flowers that they are completely dried first.
+If using your own flowers, it’s important that if you are using flowers that they are completely dried first.
 Here are some helpful articles about how to dry flowers for resin & dried flower kits for resin.

 11. Organization and Storage